 While I was there picking up the diapers from her, she was also pulling out other lifesavers for Anonymous Baby (AB).
 A monkey chair that vibrates.
 What looked like a blue coffin box.
 I found out later it’s called a bassinet.
 Then she pulled out this blue concoction of a blanket and she was on the floor trying to demonstrate how to fold it on the baby and my mind was in la la land at that point.
 Before we get any further, that blue blanket, known as a miracle blanket, was a life-saver!
 Don’t walk.
 Run.
 Run and get extras.

 The first time I sat down and actually tried to make a registry list reminded me of the time I was assigned to read Machiavelli’s “The Prince” over summer vacation for History class.
 It sucked balls.

 And it took approximately 87 tries.
-Babies R Us is kind enough to provide you with a list of must-haves, which must be totally accurate and not in any way skewed to fit their revenue dreams, right?
-236 washcloths Babies R Us?
+Baby stores are kind enough to provide you with a list of must-haves, which must be totally accurate and not in any way skewed to fit their revenue dreams, right?
+236 washcloths?
 I don’t think that’s necessary.